spacelift-io/user-documentation/docs/legal/terms.md

 2.1. **Execution of the Agreement**.
 Accepting this Agreement is a condition of using the Services provided by Spacelift. ​​BY COMPLETING THE REGISTRATION PROCESS, ACCESSING OR USING THE SERVICES, YOU ACKNOWLEDGE AND AGREE THAT (I) YOU HAVE READ, UNDERSTOOD, AND ACCEPTED THIS AGREEMENT, AND (II) YOU HEREBY REPRESENT AND WARRANT THAT YOU ARE AUTHORIZED TO ENTER OR ACT ON BEHALF OF THE CLIENT, AND BIND TO THIS AGREEMENT.
 If you do not have the legal authority to enter this Agreement, do not understand this Agreement, or do not agree to the Agreement, you should not accept the Terms and Conditions, or use the Services.

 2.2. **Conflict of Provisions**.
-In the event of any inconsistencies or conflict between the documents that make up this Agreement, the documents will prevail in the following order: (a) any written amendment agreed upon by the parties (such as order forms); (b) Data Protection Agreement; (c) Privacy Policy; (d) these Terms and Conditions and (e) the Refund Policy.
+In the event of any inconsistencies or conflict between the documents that make up this Agreement, the documents will prevail in the following order: (a) any written amendment agreed upon by the parties (such as order forms); (b) Privacy Policy; (c) these Terms and Conditions and (d) the Refund Policy.

 2.3. **Compliance**.
 You are responsible for (a) compliance with the provisions of the Agreement by you and your Authorized Users and for any and all acts and omissions of Authorized Users connected with their use and access to the Services and for any breach of this Agreement by Authorized Users; and (b) any delay or failure of performance caused in whole or in part by your delay in performing, or failure to perform, any of your obligations under this Agreement.
 Without limiting the foregoing, you are solely responsible for ensuring that your use of the Services is compliant with all applicable laws and regulations, as well as any and all privacy policies, agreements, or other obligations you may maintain or enter into.